AusClimateService/npcp/reports/phase1/phase1_report.md

 to avoid the possibility of getting bias corrected values less than zero.
 In this case, *equiratio CDF matching* ([Wang and Chen, 2013](https://doi.org/10.1002/asl2.454)) is used:
 $$x_{m-adjust} = x_{m,p} \times (F_{o,h}^{-1}(F_{m,p}(x_{m,p})) \div F_{m,h}^{-1}(F_{m,p}(x_{m,p})))$$

-Besides incredibly simple bias correction approaches like mean scaling (i.e. where the difference in the mean between the model and observations is simply removed from all data points),
-ECDFm is effectively the most basic (and thus easy to understand/explain) bias correction method available.

 #### 2.1.2.
 Software (and implementation choices)